diofant/diofant/docs/release/notes-0.13.rst

 * :sympyissue:`21063`: Wrong value of improper integral when using unevaluated -oo as boundary
 * :sympyissue:`21075`: Order term being added to exact expansion
 * :sympyissue:`21091`: Invalid comparison of non-real when using integrate()
+* :sympyissue:`21121`: Same symbols created in different processes are not resolved as being equal